HL7/fhircast-docs/docs/specification/STU1.md

 Unsubscribing works in the same way, except with a single parameter changed to indicate the desire to unsubscribe.

 ### Subscription Request
-To create a subscription, the subscribing app SHALL perform an HTTP POST ([RFC7231](https://www.w3.org/TR/websub/#bib-RFC7231)) to the Hub's base url (as specified in `cast-hub`) with the following parameters.
+To create a subscription, the subscribing app SHALL perform an HTTP POST ([RFC7231](https://www.w3.org/TR/websub/#bib-RFC7231)) to the Hub's base url (as specified in `cast-hub`) with the parameters in the table below.

 This request SHALL have a Content-Type header of _application/x-www-form-urlencoded_  and SHALL use the following parameters in its body, formatted accordingly: